Milorganite® Safety

 One study found that Triclosan, a commonly used anti-bacterial, anti-fungal agent used in a range of products from soap to toothpaste, was detected at very low levels in vegetables fertilized with Milorganite, with corn having the highest concentration.
 A 154-pound person could eat up to 1,249 lbs of this corn daily without any adverse effect, indicating that the risk of Triclosan exposure from Milorganite is extremely low.

-Per- and polyfluoroalkyl substances (PFAS) Chemicals
+Per- and Poly-fluoroalkyl Substances (PFAS)

 Milorganite Articles